artnie/coai-vib/content/PyCRAM/index.md

 ---
-title: "Food Cutting Robots"
+title: "PyCRAM"
-date: 2023-09-02T14:33:42-04:00
+date: 2023-02-02T14:33:42-04:00
-description: "This project deals with the problem of teaching robots how to execute unknown tasks in the household domain.
-The focus of this repository lies on the task of Cutting Food, especially fruits and vegetables."
+description: "PyCRAM is a toolbox for designing, implementing and deploying software on autonomous robots."
-categories: ["Research"]
+categories: ["Subsystem"]
 dropCap: true
 displayInMenu: false
 displayInList: true
 draft: false
 resources:
 - name: featuredImage
-  src: ""
+  src: "pycram_logo.png"
 ---

 Today's web is a frustrating mess of pop-ups, intrusive banners, and ads obstructing the content.
 I designed aether to be free of all these distractions and simply highlight the content.
 The result feels more like a native application than a website.
 Interactions are intuitive, content is the focus, and distractions are omitted.